moviuro/factorio-dl/README.md

 ## Configuration

 This shell script will use your `player-data.json` file if it exists.
-On Linux, you probably don't need to do anything.
-On macOS, specify a path to that file with `-y`.
+On Linux or macOS, you probably don't need to do anything.
+On WSL, specify a path to that file with `-y` if the default behavior doesn't cut it.

 If `player-data.json` file does not exist or does not contain the necessary data, try `-il YOUR_LOGIN`.

+See `factorio-dl -h` for more help.

 ## Archlinux-specific